 In the trials, we have observed a few interesting occasions of stool release and presence resulting in a different signal response, notably when the capacitator space between the printed film sensor and the external strip was reduced.
 Reliably identifying these signals and linking them to the presence of stool, would be a major advantage and a unique integrated feature.

-Smart diapers which can generate alerts when changing is required.
+Realizing smart diapers for the elderly that generate an alert when changing is required.

 Smart diapers is an imec.icon research project funded by imec and Agentschap Innoveren & Ondernemen.